 - Make a plan, gather your gear, go to your chosen location, and do your cleanup!
 Many useful resrouces for running a safe and effective DIY cleanups are further down on this page.

 - Submit your beach cleanup data to the MA Chapter this online form.
-We’ll make sure any information you provide is entered into the Surfrider National Cleanup Database.
+Our volunteers will make sure any information you provide is entered into the Surfrider National Cleanup Database.

 How to Run a Safe and Effective DIY Cleanup